microsoft/vscode-docs/docs/extensions/yocode.md

 ### New Extension Pack

-Creates an extension that contributes new extension pack with your favorite extensions.
+Creates an extension that contributes a new extension pack with your favorite extensions.

 * Prompts for adding the installed extensions to the extension pack.
 * Prompts for the extension identifier and will create a folder of that name in the current directory.